PerfectCarl/elementary-files-testing/trash.md

 ### TRASH-10
 Drag a file located in the trash folder to a bookmark

-**Expected:** the cursor displays the "move overlay" and the file is restored
+**Expected:** the cursor displays the "move overlay" and the file is restored.
+The action can be undone with Ctrl-Z.

 ### TRASH-11
-Drag a file located in the trash folder to another tab
+Drag a file located in the trash folder to another tab and drop onto the view (not the tab).

-**Expected:** the cursor displays the "move overlay" and the file is restored
+**Expected:** The view switches to the tab hovered over.
+The cursor displays the "move overlay" while the over the view itself.
+When dropped, the file is restored.
+The action can be undone with Ctrl-Z (the tabs are not switched back).

 ### TRASH-12
 Cut a file with `Ctrl`+`X` and paste it with `Ctrl`+`V` to the trash folder

-**Expected:** the file is moved to the trash
+**Expected:** the file is moved to the trash.
+The action can be undone with Ctrl-Z.

 ### TRASH-13
 Copy a file with `Ctrl`+`C` and paste it with `Ctrl`+`V` to the trash folder

-**Expected:** a dialog is displayed explaining that the action can not be performed
+**Expected:** a dialog is displayed explaining that the action can not be performed aand the file is not trashed.

 ### TRASH-14
 Cut a file located in the trash with `Ctrl`+`X` and paste it with `Ctrl`+`V` to another folder

-**Expected:** the file is restored from the Trash
+**Expected:** the file is restored from the Trash.
+The action can be undone with Ctrl-Z.

 ### TRASH-15
 Copy a file located in the trash with `Ctrl`+`C` and paste it with `Ctrl`+`V` to another folder

-**Expected:** a dialog is displayed explaining that the action can not be performed
+**Expected:** a dialog is displayed explaining that the file cannot be copied and will be cut instead.
+The file is restored from trash.
+The action can be undone with Ctrl-Z.

 ### TRASH-16
 Delete a read only folder (chmod 444)